FLAMEGPU/FLAMEGPU2-docs/src/guide/5-host-functions.rst

 (whereas the Device API requires the type and state be specified in the model description).

-Host agent creation should be used sparingly as it may impact performance if large numbers of agents are reguarly being created on the host.
+Host agent creation should be used sparingly as it may impact performance if large numbers of agents are regularly being created on the host.

 **Note:** *Agents created by host functions do not exist until after all host functions, of the same type, at the current layer or step have completed.
 Such that, host reductions